RMC1461 (461 CLT) - new in 1962

 Donated to the Museum : 2003

-Status : part of the Museum's running fleet
+Status : on display and part of the Museum's running fleet

 - RMC 1461 in December 2021 © Adrian Palmer

 - Seen here in central London in 1970, RMC1461 works a Green Line duty to Guildford. © Michael Wickham